mastupristi/socat_stream_processor/README.md

 # Socat stream processor

-The main purpose of this project is didactic, to learn (better) python, learn programming techniques needed in the cvarious use cases that sim arise from time to time, learn how to use `socat` better, etc.
+The main purpose of this project is didactic, to learn (better) python, learn programming techniques needed in the various use cases that sim arise from time to time, learn how to use `socat` better, etc.

 This repository contains some stream processors.
 Their main scope of use is together with `socat`.
 However, stream processors act on TCP streams, so they can be used in any domain where this mode of communication is used.
 A stream processor means something that takes a stream and processes it in various ways.